-Please make sure that the equipment used to cut and prepare the meat is sterile before use.
-You can change the quantities of the ingredients to suit your taste.
+All the seasoning ingredients below are ones that I have personally used.
+Please make sure that you use a sharp knife and the equipment used to cut and prepare the meat is sterile before use.
+You can change the quantities of the ingredients to make more biltong if required.

 - 2kg fillet of beef

-- 150ml red wine vinegar
+- 150ml vinegar

 - 50ml Worcestershire sauce

-- Two tablespoons coriander seeds
+- Two tablespoons crushed coriander seeds

 - One tablespoon black pepper

-- 500g fine sea salt
+- 500g coarse salt

 - 150g brown sugar